-A Monopoly Does Not Have an S Curve

-A competitive firm

-- takes P as given - has a supply curve that shows how its Q depends on P.

-A monopoly firm

-- is a "price-maker," not a "price-taker"

-- Q does not depend on P;

-rather, Q and P are jointly determined by MC, MR, and the demand curve.

-So there is no supply curve for monopoly.
+A Monopoly Does Not Have an S Curve A competitive firm takes P as given has a supply curve that shows how its Q depends on P. A monopoly firm is a "price-maker," not a "price-taker" Q does not depend on P; Q and P are jointly determined by MC, MR, and the demand curve.
+Hence, no supply curve for monopoly.